AM Basics & Station Setup

 to minimize the inductance in the shunt capacitor path to ground.

-Each module has its own 12V switching regulator for the drivers.
+In my implementation, each module has its own 12V switching regulator for the drivers.
+You do not have to

 The underside showing the driver power supply transformers.